On behalf of the entire MapR community, I’m happy to report that MapR 5.1 is now generally available.

 - 2009-2011: Mostly in stealth, the team built a POSIX-compliant file system for Hadoop that provides extreme scalability (trillions of files, thousands of nodes), data protection (point-in-time consistent snapshots), disaster recovery (block-level Mirroring), and logical data and policy management (Volumes).

 - 2015-2016: As more and more customers use the MapR Platform for use cases including mission-critical operational and analytics applications, the need to treat JSON as a first-class citizen and to bring in real-time event streams into the platform became universally evident.
-This led to the addition of document database capabilities in MapR-DB, and a global publish-subscribe system, MapR Streams.
+This led to the addition of document database capabilities in MapR Database, and a global publish-subscribe system, MapR Event Store for Apache Kafka.

 Today, the picture has changed, but the product promise has stayed the same.